The TQK Pillars

 Clarity

-Clarity is the ability to see the environment as it is, without distortion from urgency, fear, or noise.
+Clarity is the ability to see the environment as it is, without distortion from urgency, emotion, or noise.

-Leaders who maintain clarity allocate attention carefully, ask better questions, and make decisions based on what is actually happening rather than what they assume is happening.
+Leaders with clarity allocate attention deliberately, ask better questions, and respond to what is actually happening rather than assumed.

 Integrity